-Stocks shrug off spreading coronavirus
+S&P, Nasdaq notch new record levels as tech leads gains

 Meanwhile, the coronavirus death toll has risen to at least 910 and more than 40,600 people have been infected globally, according to the latest figures released Monday.

-Looking at stocks, Tesla shares surged after a Shanghai government official said over the weekend that the company could resume production at its China Gigafactory.
+Tesla shares surged after a Shanghai government official said over the weekend that the company could resume production at its China Gigafactory.

 L Brands soared following a CNBC report indicating the company is nearing a deal to sell its Victoria’s Secret lingerie brand to the private equity firm Sycamore Partners.